 Freezing Instructions

-Place mini muffins in a freezer bag and freeze for up to 3 months.
-Because they are so small, you can leave them on the counter for about 15-30 minutes to thaw before eating.
+Place mini muffins in a freezer bag, and freeze for up to 3 months.
+Because they are so small, you can leave them on the counter for about 30 minutes to thaw before eating.
+Or, pop them in the microwave for a few seconds and enjoy them warm!

 Did you try this recipe?